flammie/flammie.github.io/politics.markdown

 * lgbtqia+ movement does lead to better experience for everyone, we are on track of getting rid of toxic gender roles, allowing people to dress like they want and talk like they want, everyone benefits it's just that simple
+* many religions are not compatible with modern societies, seriously, if you believe in hurting, slaving or killing people of different genders, sexual orientations or other religions it's just not ok, yes you can modernise your religion by cherry-picking your holy books, but that's rather untrustworthy and unscaleable.
 * ...